Strengths

 Empathy

 Empathy is the glue that holds it all together in today’s busy, hyper-distracting, and stressful work environments.
 Sometimes we may offer unsolicited advice or mindlessly interrupt a conversation in an effort to be helpful.
-Ultimately, this mindless act distracts from making anyone feel respected and validated; which is a building block to achieving trust and integrity.
+Ultimately, this mindless act distracts from making anyone feel respected and validated, which is a building block to achieving trust and integrity.

 Embracing the power of silence has allowed me to fine tune my active listening skills.
 It’s about hitting my internal pause button to be fully present and available in the moment.
 I strive to ask questions over giving advice, which I believe is a necessary step towards understanding the other person’s priorities, preferences, and motivations.
-Empathy allows the other to see that communication runs deeper than words.
+Certainly, empathy allows the other to see that communication runs deeper than words.

 Authenticity Over Transparency